vegarringdal/react_vitejs_with_nodejs/README.md

 -   Using vitejs for very fast bundling for frontend
 -   Using homemade script/package with esbuild for backend and pretty typechecking

+### todo

+- look more into sample on e2e testing for UI - pupperteer ?
+- do we want react component testing...
+I never do ui unit test.. but usually have function/classes i want tests on

 ### Development & run

 -   `npm install` to install all dependencies